 The financial, time and human cost of conflict at work goes beyond the actual legal fees, and compensation that may be payable in the event of a successful Tribunal claim.

-- In family run businesses e.g. farming, relationship breakdown at work can be devastating not only to the business itself but also for family relationships
+- In family run businesses, such as farming, relationship breakdown at work can be devastating not only to the business itself but also for family relationships

 - Conflict leads to sickness absence and staff turnover